6locc 6a6y: Background

 In the song, Lil Loaded raps about life in his hometown.
 In an interview with Genius, he said it "was really an anthem for me and a couple of my other partners.
 We are the babies of the hood.
 So they always showed us love and stuff."
 With respect to how the song came about, he stated:

 I was on YouTube and I was listening to beats.
 And I came across that Tommy Franco beat.
 And I was just like, "Dang, it's hard."
 I was really looking for a Lil Baby beat, but it ended up being a chopper beat.
 I wasn't really drawn to chopper beats at first just because I don't like how simple the instruments are.
 But that one just, went crazy to me.
 And I was rapping to it, and then I was like, "Well, I'm going to go to the studio and do it" because I don't write.
 I just freestyle.
 So I just went to the studio, and I got in the booth and turned up.

-"6locc 6a6y" was the second song that Lil Loaded ever made.
 After some delay, he uploaded the music video late at night on July 26, 2019.
 Shortly thereafter, YouTuber Tommy Craze was filming the second episode of his "Reacting To Music Videos With 0 VIEWS!" series and stumbled upon the video for the song.
 He was impressed by Lil Loaded's performance and the aesthetic of the video.
 The next morning, the video had reached 45,000 views.
 The song instantly became successful, soon leading to Loaded receiving calls from record labels and shout-outs from other rappers.
 It amassed millions of streams and views in a short period of time, helping Lil Loaded rise to prominence.